-Property is currently an office building that will be converted into a multi-family property after the tenant vacates in September 2019.
+Property is currently being converted into a multi-family property.
 Property is part of the Park Hotels Portfolio and is subject to a single master lease.
 A majority of the land underlying this property is owned by a third party and is ground leased to us through 2044 subject to changes in the CPI; however, our tenant at the property pays this cost directly to the third party.
-(1) (2) (3)